 - tell the child to stop what they are doing and why - ask them to come over and talk about what is concerning them - reassure them that you will listen and sort out any problem/dispute - 'time out' could be offered to a pupil within the classroom as a means of calming down and might involve a change of activity. - 'withdrawals' could be offered if 'time out' has not resolved the issue or was not appropriate.
 This would be an opportunity to discuss the difficulty with another adult outside the classroom.
-Each class has a 'please assist' card which, when sent to the office, triggers immediate assistance. - 'seclusion' would be applied if the issues were not able to be resolved with the other 2 methods and could result in the pupil completing work / activity by the Head teacher's office, monitored closely by Headteacher or a member of the Senior Leadership Team - In extreme circumstances exclusion will be considered
+Each class has a 'please assist' card which, when sent to the office, triggers immediate assistance. - 'seclusion' would be applied if the issues were not able to be resolved with the other 2 methods and could result in the pupil completing work / activity by the Executive Headteacher's office, monitored closely by the Executive Headteacher or a member of the Senior Leadership Team - In extreme circumstances exclusion will be considered

 As the key issue is to establish good order, staff should avoid any action which could exacerbate a situation.
 On rare occasions there may be no alternative to restraining children physically, in their own and others' interests and safety.
 In such instances no more than minimum necessary force should be used, taking into account all the circumstances.
 Ideally and except in emergencies, more than one adult should be present.
 Before 'reasonable force' is used the member of staff should explain to the child what will happen if they do not stop.
-Staff should continue to communicate with the child throughout the incident and explain physical contact or restraint will stop if it ceases to be necessary.
+Staff should continue to communicate with the child throughout the intervention.